Americus Mayor and City Council vote on law enforcement requests and services for citizens - Americus Times-Recorder

 The last agenda item involved the Americus Trolley.
 Currently it has been deemed irreparable and has been retired due to safety reasons.
 For various reasons, to include the revenue the trolley generates, Powell is requesting permission to go forward with gathering information on buying another.
 Although she reports preferring a used one around $75-80,000, there are none to be located and a new one runs close to $200,000.
 Lou Chase indicated the importance of the trolley and Blount also reports its significance to the citizenry.
 Powell was given permission to seek out further information on replacing it.

-Other items included in the meeting were appointments of citizens to commissions, authorities and boards, a public hearing and vote on a loan for Graceful Hands, repairs to fencing, a vote to prohibit curbside alcohol delivery and approval of the consent agenda.
+Other items included in the meeting were appointments of citizens to commissions, authorities and boards, a public hearing a vote on a loan for Graceful Hands, repairs to fencing, a vote to prohibit curbside alcohol delivery and approval of the consent agenda.
 The votes to approve these items were unanimous.

 In closing, Dowdell wished to be heard.
 On the transit service he wanted a meeting with the provider every 4 months to address concerns.
 In response, the mayor requested Powell to schedule such on a quarterly basis.
 He then requested Powell to get in touch with him regarding the schedule of the street sweeper.
 Lastly, he wanted to give his reasons for voting on the radio system in the negative.
 He stated his distrust of the “legal gazette” (Americus Times-Recorder) to “post what I say.”
 He reports not being against better radios.
 He wants to review the grant.
 He feels if Kenwood is good enough for SCSO, they are good enough for our public safety, he made an argument about “interference,” he then said he wanting to spend in the best interests of the tax payers, and added he wanted to see the money stay local.